 Your CSM system administrator and power users should not only be tech-savvy but should also be able to interpret customer data correctly and lead the team to better client success processes on an ongoing basis.
 Identifying the right people and assigning them to be responsible for maintaining the CSM software will also mean that technical issues will be quickly resolved without delay.
 This role is critical to the successful implementation of a customer success solution.
 If you don’t have enough in house resources to be dedicated to the maintenance of your CSM solution on an ongoing basis, consider your outsourcing options.
 CSM Practice offers Gainsight AdminPro services for companies who wish to have a Gainsight Administrator on a part-time basis.
 The main benefit of outsourcing your Gainsight administrator is having a resource available to perform a range of tasks without impacting your bandwidth.
 All of our consultants are CSM certified, Salesforce certification, and Gainsight Administrator trained.

 2. Identify and collaborate with your Executive Sponsor

-Your executive sponsor is in charge of leading new projects, communicating changes and ensuring teams work together in order to implement changes successfully.
-In order for this to happen, you need to collaborate with the sponsor when it comes to implementing the software.
+Your executive sponsor is in charge of leading new projects, communicating changes, and ensuring teams work together to implement changes successfully.
+For this to happen, you need to collaborate with the sponsor when it comes to implementing the software.
 If not, the sponsor may not successfully lead the new changes and the software change may prove unsuccessful.
 There’s a great article on Prosci that can help you figure out how to leverage your executive sponsor.

 3. Invest in training your CSMs on how to use the software